Local & Sustainable... Farm to the Fork!

-Raylen Vineyards – Near Mockville is Raylen Vineyards, where, in 1999, Joe and Joyce Neely planted 35,000 European varietal grape vines on what had been a dairy farm.
+Raylen Vineyards – Near Mocksville is Raylen Vineyards, where, in 1999, Joe and Joyce Neely planted 35,000 European varietal grape vines on what had been a dairy farm.
 Their wine has been winning awards ever since then.

 Red Oak Brewery – For decades, Red Oak Brewery, just outside of Greensboro, has been making unfiltered, unpasteurized Bavarian lager, made with Bavarian hops, malted barley and yeast, without additives or preservatives.

 Shelton Vineyards – Located in Dobson near Mt.
 Airy in the Yadkin Valley American Viticultural Area, Shelton Vineyards is the largest family-owned estate winery in the state.
-Take a tour of central North Carolina Wineries.